Admits and Rejects

 Got a reject?

 Don’t get disheartened.
-You WILL get at least one admit but if you’re rejected by all the applied universities, you have two choices:
+You WILL get at least one admit but if you’re rejected by all the universities you applied to, you have two choices:

 - Quit your progress and start preparations to apply for the next semester (Spring).
 Understand where you’ve gone wrong – Low scores?
 Bad SOP?
 You have all the time in the world to make ’em right.
 Remember that idling 6 months doesn’t affect your career in any way.
 OR